Chenhere22/Traveling-project/README.md

 ## The China traveling
 This traveling will be posted on Tiktok.
 I have posted one video about traveling in China.
 The orignal vedio I will ask my sister to make and I will add subtitles and audio.
 Then I can post on Tiktok and Instragram.

+## Marketing analysis
+China is the second biggest international traveling markets for german tourists.

+German Travel agencies: Their products focus on the typical cities includes Peking, Shanghai, Xi'an, Yangtzi River, Guilin.They don't have highly attend the local lives.
+Chinese online travel platform: trip.com is used by asia travelers.

+### pain points travel in China
+Internet(apps blocked, need VPN or eSIM) Language(download translator, not google)
+Payment(Ali pay and WeChat)

+### atrractive points
+History and culture
+Natural sceneries
+A different world

+## Product
+individualised products with interacting with locals to know the culture, histories and natures (hiking, cruise, climbing mountains).
+AI and high tech companies tour in Hangzhou.

 ## Marketing
 I will use AI to detect the content on social media and send message or comment to show I can help them to organise traveling in China or Germany.